 When I made a major move across the country some years ago I was often overwhelmed with feelings of loneliness and homesickness.
 So I developed the practice of taking a few moments each evening to recall people or events of that day that I was thankful for, even if that was just for my much-coveted first cup of coffee that morning.
 I didn't make anything up, and didn't offer thanks for things I wasn't grateful for.
 It was hard to do at first, and it didn't decrease my sadness right away.
 My sadness was the stronger emotion and commanded more of my attention than joy did.
 But over time it helped me shift my focus to the gifts of my new life, instead of the losses from my old one.

 Most of us have more blessings than we count on a given day.
 These can include the places we live, the people we know, our jobs, a favorite nightshirt, a pet, vanilla ice cream covered with hot fudge on a cold winter's night, and a thousand other joys in our lives.
 It is so much easier, however, to focus on what is wrong than on what we have to be grateful for, and it takes effort to refocus ourselves.

 The monks who followed The Rule of the Master, quoted at the beginning of the essay, made meals one of the things for which they expressed gratitude.
 The whole community began and ended the meal with the phrase 'Thanks be to God," plus other prayers.
-The rule even tells us that a pulley system delivered the first basket of bread to the abbot immediately after the prayers, 'to give the impression that the provisions of God's workmen are coming down from heaven.'
-What a sight that must have been!
-Perhaps we would all be better off if we had such a visible daily reminder of where our gifts in life actually come from.
+The rule even tells us that a pulley system delivered the first basket of bread to the abbot immediately after the prayers, 'to give the impression that the provisions of God's workmen are coming down from heaven.

 Commit yourself to noticing your blessings, and saying thank you to God and to others for them.
 Try some of the following suggestions or add your own: